flc0105/rat/README.md

 The current implementation is intentionally lightweight and file-based.
 It does not require a database and stores runtime state under `runtime/`.

+The project supports both **server CLI** and **server web UI** entrypoints:

+- `ratserver.py` starts the socket server and interactive CLI loop
+- `run_web.py` starts the same server core plus the Flask web app

+A few implementation-level characteristics are important when reading the rest of this README:

+- **Command/control messages** use a custom socket protocol
+- **File payload transfer** uses HTTP rather than the command socket
+- **Heartbeat/RTT** are first-class connection metrics and are exposed to the UI and server built-ins
+- **Watchdog support** is split into a remote control watchdog and a local self-healing watchdog
+- The project supports both lightweight **shell-like commands** and structured **`acmd` commands**

 ---

 ## Core Capabilities